sensu/sensu-docs/content/sensu-go/6.2/sensuctl/_index.md

 {{< /code >}}

 Sensuctl uses your username and password to obtain access and refresh tokens via the [Sensu authentication API][14].
 The access and refresh tokens are [JSON Web Tokens (JWTs)][16] that Sensu uses to digitally sign the details of users' authenticated Sensu sessions.
+Sensuctl stores these tokens in a "cluster" configuration file under the current user's home directory.
+For example, on Unix systems the tokens are stored in `$HOME/.config/sensu/sensuctl/cluster`

 ### OIDC authentication